 As a side note, Lawrence Lowery appears twice in this series.
-Early on in Book 3, he assisted his brother’s friends by escorting the Aldridge sisters’ uncle, Viscount Averette, from the picture, providing time for the Realm to rescue Velvet Aldridge from a crazy Balock assassin.
+Early on in Book 3, he assisted his brother’s friends by escorting Viscount Averette, from the picture, providing time for the Realm to rescue Velvet Aldridge from a crazy Balock assassin.
 In this book six, he plays a supporting character to Sir Carter’s efforts to thwart a group of smugglers.
 Lawrence Lowery has his own book, His American Heartsong, which serves as a companion to the series.

 Lucinda’s situation greatly deteriorates after her brief encounter with Fowler.
 She lives on her widow’s pension, but one day she returns home to find an abandoned child upon her doorstep.
-The boy is Jewish, and he has a note pinned to his clothes saying that he is her late husband’s child, and that Matthew Warren had been married to a Jewess on the Continent before he married Lucinda.
+The boy is Jewish, and he has a note pinned to his clothes saying he is her late husband’s child, and Matthew Warren had been married to a Jewess on the Continent before he married Lucinda.
 The woman was not dead when Warren pronounced his vows to Lucinda.
-Moreover, Warren is a Jew himself — a Jew that had been raised up as a Protestant.
+Moreover, Warren is a Jew himself — a Jew who had been raised up as a Protestant.
 If Lucinda was never married to Warren, she has no means of support, and so she calls upon Fowler for assistance.
 As Sir Carter is the one with the most knowledge and connections in the Realm, Fowler recruits his friend to assist Lucinda.
-Little do they know that Matthew’s deception lies deeper than a bit of bigamy.
+Little do they know Matthew’s deception lies deeper than a bit of bigamy.
 Warren’s double life puts both Lucinda and Sir Carter in danger.

 A Touch of Love: Book 6 of the Realm Series